 Depending on the client, location and weather, the activities of an Arborist can vary.
 We often complete work for municipalities, utilities or residential property owners.
 On a daily basis we use a variety of tools.
 This can include: chainsaws, hydraulic tools, pole saws, pole pruners, and other various hand tools.
-We also use climbing harnesses and related equipment such as ropes, carabiners, pulleys and other systems.
-The use of an aerial lift truck, dump truck and wood chipper is typical, but we might also use cranes and stump grinders too.
+We also use climbing harnesses and related equipment.
+This includes ropes, carabiners, pulleys and other systems.
+The use of an aerial lift truck, dump truck and wood chipper is typical.
+For certain jobs we also use cranes and stump grinders.

 A career in Arboriculture requires an understanding of Biology, Physics and Engineering.
-We use a wide range of STEM skills not limited to Problem Solving, Creativity, Intellectual Curiosity, Data-Driven Decision-Making and Flexibility.
+We use a wide range of STEM skills.
+This includes Problem Solving, Creativity, Intellectual Curiosity, Data-Driven Decision-Making and Flexibility.
 Arborists may work in a team environment, where communication is of the utmost importance.
-If you have a worker aloft, trimming or removing a tree, the ground workers need to be consistently aware of the activity at hand and act accordingly.
-Some Arborists may work alone, completing an inventory of trees in a woodlot for a client or potentially treating diseased trees with plant healthcare practices.
+If you have a worker aloft, trimming or removing a tree, the ground workers need to be aware of the activity at hand and act accordingly.
+Some Arborists may work alone, completing an inventory of trees in a woodlot for a client.
+They might also treat diseased trees with plant healthcare practices.